oracle/terraform-provider-oci/docs/core/volume_groups.md

 The following attributes are exported:

-* `availability_domain` - The Availability Domain of the volume group.
+* `availability_domain` - The availability domain of the volume group.
 * `compartment_id` - The OCID of the compartment that contains the volume group.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name for the volume group.
 Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `id` - The Oracle Cloud ID (OCID) that uniquely identifies the volume group.
+* `id` - The OCID for the volume group.
+* `size_in_gbs` - The aggregate size of the volume group in GBs.
 * `size_in_mbs` - The aggregate size of the volume group in MBs.
 * `source_details` - The volume group source.
-The volume source is either another a list of volume ids in the same Availability Domain, another volume group or a volume group backup.
+The source is either another a list of volume IDs in the same availability domain, another volume group, or a volume group backup.
 	* `type` - The type of the volume group source.
 It should be set to either `volumeIds`, `volumeGroup`, or `volumeBackup`
 	* `volume_ids` - OCIDs for the volumes in this volume group, if the type is `volumeIds`
 	* `volume_group_id` - The OCID of the volume group to clone from, if the type is `volumeGroup`